We are no strangers to the

 Spearman's rank comes to our rescue.
 It can easily be used to determine the

-relationship of two variables that escape numbers.
+relationship between the two variables without numbers, but with ranks.
 Since it is universally

 accepted as a trusted method, we can easily cash in on this encouragingly simple